zikasak/ReadOnlyBot/README.md

 --

 Bot requires Python 3 with telegram-python-bot and SQLAlchemy packages installed.
 Also deleting messages requires disabled privacy mode in telegram and permission to delete messages in chat.

+Configuration
+--

+To use this bot you should set bot token applied by @BotFather in btConfig.py

+All commands should be sended to chat thar commands you want to setup